-To be able to search through the meta data in audio files, you need to set the "file formats to convert plain text with" on the File Selector panel to a configuration that converts audio files to plain text.
-In the configuration, the option "Use PowerGREP's built-in decoder to convert files to plain text" should be turned on for the file format "image file meta tags (EXIF)".
-All default configurations do this, except for "(unused)", "none", and "compound documents".
+To be able to search through the meta data in audio files, you need to set the “file formats to convert to plain text” on the File Selector panel to a configuration that converts audio files to plain text.
+In the configuration, the option “Use PowerGREP’s built-in decoder to convert files to plain text” should be turned on for the file format “image file meta tags (EXIF)”.
+All default configurations do this, except for “(unused)”, “none”, and “compound documents”.

 This file selection is available in the PowerGREP5.pgl library as “Media: Search and edit image file meta data”.

 With a proper configurations selected on the File Selector panel, you can use the Editor|Open menu item to open an image file and view it in PowerGREP’s built-in editor.
 The text you see in the editor is the text that PowerGREP would search through when the file is included in an action.
 You will see one line of text for each meta tag.
 It consists of PowerGREP’s label for the tag indented with spaces, a colon and a space, followed by the contents of the tag.